contiamo/operational-ui/src/Table/README.md

 ### With row actions

-Row actions are specified as a function of an individual record, returning action items conforming to the [ContextMenu](/#ContextMenu) API:
+Row actions are specified as a function of an individual record, returning action items conforming to the [ContextMenu](/#ContextMenu) API.
+The function in the `rowActions` prop can return either the action items as an array or the `ActionMenu` node itself.

 ```jsx
 const data = [